NetFlow and IPFIX

 There's an excellent Cisco reference document about NetFlow.
 If you want more detail about packet formats, which NetFlow variants are supported in which IOS/CatOS versions, that sort of thing, it is the place to look.
 It is the first Cisco reference below.

-About IPFIXThe IETF has been working to standardize NetFlow.
-The effort is named IPFIX, which stands for IP Flow Information eXport.
+port.
 The IETF considered working implementations as a starting point, and elected to work from Cisco NetFlow version 9.
 Version 9 extends classic NetFlow by using templates to describe the flow records.
 This provides extensibility.
 The charter for the working group also lead them to allow securing the flow information -- SCTP secure stream transport can be used instead of TCP or UDP for transport.
 IPsec or TLS can also be used.